 shell skate park

 My 10-year old claims Shell Skatepark are one of her favourite skateparks.
+This is the biggest skate parks in Oakville.
 The immense size and impressive graffiti make it a top-rated cool kids hangout.
 If you’ve got younger kiddos or skaters with less experience, definitely aim for a morning visit.
 It can get busy once the teenagers arrive.
 We’ve never had an issue, though.
 In fact, we’ve had great experiences with the “big kids” at Shell Skate Park.
 There are a few parent benches around the skate park, and lots of parking.

 Shell Skateboard Park Oakville